 There are 23,368 senior households in Unincorporated Sonoma County, defined as households with a householder aged 62 or older.
-People 65 and older occupy 62,056 housing units in Sonoma County.
-Of these, 48,385 units or about 7883% were owner-occupied whereas 13,361 units or and 2817% were renter-occupied by senior households.
-Senior households are more likely to own their home across all income groups, but there is a higher rental rate among extremely low- and very low-income senior households.
-Senior households that own their home make up 25% of the total number of households, Senior renters make up 7% of the total.
-Table 6 shows the Distribution of total households by age in 2021(Table 7).-
+Of these, 83% were owner-occupied and 17% were renter-occupied by senior households.
+Senior households are more likely to own their home across all income groups, but there is a higher rental rate among extremely low- and very low-income senior households (Table 7).